WorkerFramework/worker-framework/worker-framework/docs/pages/en-us/Getting-Started.md

 If you are satisfied with the properties you have set, confirm these by typing 'Y'.
 Otherwise, type 'N' or any other character to re-enter property values.
 After confirming your properties Maven will generate the new worker's container module.

 Due to a bug with the Apache Maven Archetype, some place-holders that are preceded with underscores are not replaced.
 A manual step is required that you replace these manually.
-In the generated container project `.../configuration/marathon-template-config` and `.../test-configs` folders include container configuration files that with left over place-holders within their file names.
+In the generated container project `.../configuration/marathon-template-config` folder includes container configuration files that with left over place-holders within their file names.
 Replace all occurrences of `__workerArtifactId__` with the name of the Worker Back-end module's artifactId property (workerArtifactId).
 See the **Renaming Container Marathon Configuration Files** and **Renaming Container Test Configuration Files** table in the Appendix.

 ##### IntelliJ IDE